All Products

 • You can view the results in the console.
 To do so, log on to the MPS console.
 In the left-side navigation pane, choose Workflow > Workflow Instance.
 Find the instance that you want to view, and click Details in the Actions column.
 For more information, see Query execution instances.

-• You can view the results by calling the QueryMediaWorkflowExecutionList operation.
-You can specify the RunId parameter to query the information about the activities that are executed in a workflow, such as the activity type, activity status, job ID, notifications that are sent to the Message Service (MNS) queue or topic, user-defined data, and media ID.
+• Call the QueryMediaWorkflowExecutionList operation.
+Specify the RunId parameter to query activity details such as activity type, status, job ID, Message Service (MNS) notifications, user-defined data, and media ID.

-• You can view the results by configuring an MNS queue or topic.
-To do so, turn on the Notifications switch in the configurations of the input node when you create a workflow, and then associate an MNS queue or topic with the workflow.
+• Configure an MNS queue or topic.
+Turn on the Notifications switch in the input node configuration when you create a workflow, and then associate an MNS queue or topic with the workflow.
 When the workflow starts or completes, MPS sends a message to the associated MNS topic or queue.